NesaraBE/ISWAP/README.md

 # ISWAP
 Interposer SWAP to avoid deadlocks in heterogenous NoCs

-Please download gem5 "src" and "test" directories separately: https://www.gem5.org/getting_started/
+Please download gem5 "src", "ext",  and "test" directories separately: https://www.gem5.org/getting_started/

 On top of the vanilla gem5, please overwrite the files from this repository